haiwera-silk-cd/magento-devdocs/guides/v2.1/config-guide/prod/config-reference-var-name.md

 | Create, edit, delete store views | **Stores** > **All Stores** | `CONFIG__STORES__<STORE_VIEW_CODE>__<SYSTEM__VARIABLE__NAME>`  |
 | Create, edit, delete websites | **Stores** > **All Stores**  | `CONFIG__WEBSITE__<WEBSITE_CODE>__<SYSTEM__VARIABLE__NAME>` |

-For example, to find a website or store view scope value in the Admin:
+例如， to find a website or store view scope value in the Admin:

 1. Log in to the Magento Admin as a user authorized to view websites.
 2. Click **Stores** > **All Stores**.